mar1n3r0/go-app-orbit-db-demo/README.md

 # what doesn't work

-We can't connect to orbit-db from the wasm itself since IPFS needs access to the file system and wasm doesn't support host bindings yet
+We can't connect to orbit-db from the wasm itself since IPFS needs access to the host file system and wasm doesn't support host bindings yet

 # ideas